Dictaphone Demo

 - Dictaphone controller — Stimulus controller written in Ruby

-- Whisper integration — automatic transcription via OpenAI API
+- Whisper integration — local speech-to-text via Transformers.js

 - Tailwind CSS — clean recording UI with waveform visualization